yr5913/school-web-app/README.md

 89. Changed the base path of the spring rest data and also for hal
 90. Securing the spring data rest endpoints and hal endpoint using spring security config
 91. Changed the spring data rest url for the courses path
+92. Ignoring courses repository endpoints in the spring data rest endpoints